Scaling Dam Sailing Club Bye-laws

 Four Representative roles (see Definitions)

-Six Members who shall be elected as ordinary members of the Main Committee
+Up to Six Members who shall be elected as ordinary members of the Main Committee.

-The Main Committee may appoint members to undertake the following support roles within the club:
+11.2.
+Support Roles The Main Committee may appoint members to undertake the following support roles within the club.

 Editor Dam News